aldryn/aldryn-events/docs/introduction/installation.rst

    multiple different frontend schemes ('Boilerplates')and switch between them without the need for project-by-project file overwriting.

-   Aldryn Events's templates and staticfiles will be found in named directories in the ``/boilerplates`` directory.
+   Aldryn Events's templates and static files will be found in named directories in the ``/boilerplates`` directory.

 Filer
 =====

 Aldryn Events also depends on Filer, be sure to follow `Filer's installation instructions <http://django-filer.readthedocs.org/en/latest/installation.html>`_.
 To get up and running quickly, make sure you adapt your settings to include the ``filer.thumbnail_processors.scale_and_crop_with_subject_location`` thumbnail processor: ::